selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

 * How to switch it ?

-  In order to switch it we have to edit `localRepository` tag from *settings.xml* file.
+  In order to switch it we've to edit `localRepository` tag from *settings.xml* file.

 * Show that the jar of the app is now in the local repository and where exactly.